jasonbot/weblog/content/weblog/new-features-better-code.md

 # Continuous Integration

-Both Black and Mypy analysis is done at Easypost during the lint step in our Continuous Integration process, so no code that fails automated style/type checks can get merged into the main branch.
+Both Black and Mypy analysis is done at EasyPost during the lint step in our Continuous Integration process, so no code that fails automated style/type checks can get merged into the main branch.

 # Type Hinting
 The road to formal typing in Python started out with the [Abstract Base Class effort](https://peps.python.org/pep-3119/) many years ago and has progressed since then.
 ABCs started out as a way of formally defining collections of duck-typed methods as belonging to a specific 'protocol', like a map or an array or an iterator, and went from there.
 In this regard ABCs are very similar to Go's Interfaces.